 Move the stitches from the ends of the needles they're currently on to the other end.
-Remember if your needles aren't the same length to be careful not to slide the stitches off the shorter needle!
+Remember if your needles aren't the same length to be careful not to slide the stitches off the shorter needle.

-Now you need to join your stitches into a round so that you can knit them as a tube.
+Now you need to join your stitches into a round so that you can knit them like a tube.
 The easiest way to do this for two at a time socks is to thread the yarn tail from the cast on onto a yarn needle (or use a crochet hook) and thread the yarn through the first stitch on the opposite side from where the tail is.
 The first sock is cast on and ready to knit.Continue to 3 of 12 below.

 03 of 12

-Casting On the Second Sock
+Casting on the Second Sock